M-NazirSaid/Threat_Detection_with_Amazon_GuardDuty/README.md

 # Threat_Detection_with_Amazon_GuardDuty

 <h2>Project Scope</h2>
 This projects assumes that the reader is not an absolute beginner.
-That is the reader is already familiar with AWS terminologies and has access to <b>AWS Management Console</b>.
+That is to say the reader is already familiar with AWS terminologies and has access to <b>AWS Management Console</b>.

 > [!NOTE]